Try this Mango Cake recipe for a cool, not-too-sweet and with a touch of tanginess treat. A perfect balance of flavors that you will surely love.

 - 1 cup powdered sugar

 - First, make puree: Combine 2 cups of ripe mango, ½ cup water, and 2 Tbsp sugar.
-Put in a blender or use stab mixer and process for a minute or until puree consistency is reached.
+Put in a blender or use stab mixer and process for a minute or until a puree consistency is reached.
 Make sure all lumps are gone.

 - Warm dissolved gelatin in the microwave for 10 seconds or on the stove just until all particles have melted but do not let it boil.
 Add gelatin and powdered sugar to the puree and mix well.

 - In a big bowl, using a hand or stand mixer, whip mascarpone for a minute, while continuously whipping add the cream slowly until it becomes fluffy and stiff peak form.
-Using a spatula, slowly fold the puree mixture onto the cream until well incorporated.
+Using a spatula, slowly fold the puree mixture into the cream until well incorporated.

 - Chill the Mango cake in the fridge for at least an hour or until it has set completely.
 Run a warm knife at the sides to separate the cake from the ring easier.
 Design as desired and serve while cold.